Charming new physics in rare B-decays and mixing?: Mixing and lifetime observables

 \section{Mixing and lifetime observables}

 A distinctive feature of the CBSM scenario is that nonzero $\Delta C_i$ affect not only radiative and rare semileptonic decays, but also tree-level hadronic $b \to c \bar c s$ transitions.
-While the theoretical control over exclusive $b \to c \bar c s$ modes is very limited at present, the decay width difference $\Delta \Gamma_s$ and the lifetime ratio $\tau (B_s) / \tau (B_d)$ stand out as being calculable in a heavy-quark expansion \cite{Khoze:1983yp,*Shifman:1984wx,*Bigi:1992su}, see Fig.\ \ref{fig:mixingdiagrams}.
+While the theoretical control over exclusive $b \to c \bar c s$ modes is very limited at present, the decay width difference $\Delta \Gamma_s$ and the lifetime ratio $\tau (B_s) / \tau (B_d)$ stand out as being calculable in a heavy-quark expansion \cite{Khoze:1983yp,*Shifman:1984wx,*Bigi:1992su}; see Fig.\ \ref{fig:diagrams} (right).
 For both observables, the heavy-quark expansion gives rise to an operator product expansion in terms of local $\Delta B=2$ (for the width difference) or $\Delta B=0$ (for the lifetime ratio) operators.
-The formalism is reviewed in elsewhere \cite{Lenz:2014jha} and applies to both SM and CBSM contributions.
+The formalism is reviewed in \cite{Lenz:2014jha} and applies to both SM and CBSM contributions.
 For the $B_s$ width difference, we have \cite{Artuso:2015swg} $ \Delta \Gamma_s = 2 |\Gamma_{12}^{s,\rm SM} + \Gamma_{12}^{c \bar c}| \cos \phi_{12}^s , $ where the phase $ \phi_{12}^s$ is small.
 Neglecting the strange-quark mass, we find

 with $x_c = m_c/m_b$. $B$, $\tilde B_S'$ are defined through

 with values taken from \cite{Aoki:2013ldr}.
 For our numerical evaluation of $ \Gamma_{12}^{cc}$, we split the Wilson coefficients according to (\ref{eq:wcsplit}), subtract from the LO expression (\ref{eq:Gamma12}) the pure SM contribution and add the NLO SM expressions from \cite{Beneke:1996gn,*Dighe:2001gc,*Beneke:1998sy,*Beneke:2003az,*Ciuchini:2003ww,*Lenz:2006hd}.
 In general, a modification of $\Gamma_{12}^{cc}$ also affects the semi-leptonic CP asymmetries.
 However, since we consider CP-conserving new physics in this paper and since the corresponding experimental uncertainties are still large, the semi-leptonic asymmetries will not lead to an additional constraint.